RaviTejaVattem/vscode-testing-extension/blog.md

 );
 ```

-- TestRunProfile: It represents a test run.
+- **TestRunProfile**: It represents a test run.
 It can be started, stopped, and debugged.
 We interact with tests using these profiles.

 ```typescript
 controller.createRunProfile(